ProfessorNavigator/mylibrary/README.md

 ### Windows

 You can build MyLibrary from source by MSYS2 project [https://www.msys2.org/](https://www.msys2.org/).
 Follow installation instructions from their site.
 Install dependencies from `Dependencies` section and git (mingw packages).
-Than create folder where you want to download source code (path must not include spaces or non Latin letters).
+Than create directory where you want to download source code (path must not include spaces or non ASCII symbols).
 Open mingw console and execute following commands (in example we download code to C:\MyLibrary)\

 `cd /c/MyLibrary`\
 `git clone https://github.com/ProfessorNavigator/mylibrary.git`\